 Only deduct these amounts as other expenses.
 Don't include these amounts on any other line.

 For details on making this election and requirements for using the de minimis safe harbor for tangible property, see chapter 1 of Pub.
 535.

 Film and television and live theatrical production expenses.

-You can elect to deduct costs of certain qualified film and television productions.
-You can also elect to deduct costs of certain qualified live theatrical productions that have their first public performance for a paying audience in 2016.
+You can elect to deduct costs of certain qualified film and television productions or qualified live theatrical productions.
 For details, see chapter 7 of Pub.
 535.